kjarnet/kjarnet.github.com/_posts/2014-08-04-dropbox-alternatives.md

 tags: [Dropbox, BitTorrent Sync]
 ---
 {% include JB/setup %}
-As [http://www.drop-dropbox.com/](Condoleezza Rice) is now the head of Dropbox it's time to find a replacement.
+As [Condoleezza Rice](http://www.drop-dropbox.com/) is now the head of Dropbox it's time to find a replacement.
 Here are some promising alternatives.